benashford/rs-es/README.md

 Available from [crates.io](https://crates.io/crates/rs-es).

-### Building from source

-Part of the Rust code is generated automatically (`src/query.rs`), this is the implementation of ElasticSearch's [Query DSL](#the-query-dsl) which contains various conventions that would be otherwise tedious to implement manually.
-Rust's macros help here, but there is still a lot of redundancy left-over so a Ruby script is used.

-#### Pre-requisites

-* Ruby - any relatively recent version should work, but it has been specifically tested with 2.1 and 2.2.

-#### Build instructions

-The code-generation is integreated into Cargo, so usual `cargo test` commands will do the right thing.

 ## Design goals

 There are two primary goals: 1) to be a full implementation of the ElasticSearch REST API, and 2) to be idiomatic both with ElasticSearch and Rust conventions.